TreacherousDev/Treacherous/README.md

 {left, right, down} --> ( {left} | {right, left} ) + ( {up} | (up, down} )
 ```
 The automaton will continue transitioning unitll there are no more transitions left to occur.
-An end state is determined if a room R produced is one of 4 primary directions {up, right, down, left}, as it means that it has only a branch to its parent and cannot produce more branches.
+An end state is determined if a room R produced is one of 4 primary directions {up, right, down, left}, as it means that it has only a branch to its parent and cannot produce more branches, according to rule 3.

 # Automata Sequence